smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 1. In the Azure portal, navigate to the **Groups - All groups** blade and note that all of the contoso.local domain groups have been synchronized as well.

 1. In the Azure portal, navigate to the **Contoso - Azure AD Connect** blade and review its settings.
-Verify Azure AD Connect Sync Status (enabled), Last Sync timestamp, Password Hash Sync (disabled), as well as the user sign-in configuration (Federation disabled, Seamless single sign-on enabled for 1 domain , and Pass-through authentication enabled with 1 agent).
+Verify Azure AD Connect Sync Status (enabled), Last Sync timestamp, Password Hash Sync (disabled), as well as the user sign-in configuration (Federation disabled, Seamless single sign-on enabled for 1 domain, and Pass-through authentication enabled with 1 agent).

    > **Note**: In a production environment, you would install additional agents for redundancy.
 For more information, refer to <https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-pta-quick-start>